National Advisory Committee on Travel and Tourism Infrastructure Charter

-Serve as a forum for discussion for travel and tourism stakeholders on transportation issues affecting interstate and interregional mobility of passengers;
+- Serve as a forum for discussion for travel and tourism stakeholders on transportation issues affecting interstate and interregional mobility of passengers;

-Promote the sharing of information between the private and public sectors on transportation issues impacting travel and tourism;
+- Promote the sharing of information between the private and public sectors on transportation issues impacting travel and tourism;

-Gather information, develop technical advice, and make recommendations to the Secretary on policies that improve the condition and performance of an integrated national transportation system that—
+- Gather information, develop technical advice, and make recommendations to the Secretary on policies that improve the condition and performance of an integrated national transportation system that—

-is safe, economical, and efficient; and
+- is safe, economical, and efficient; and

-maximizes the benefits to the United States generated through the travel and tourism industry;
+- maximizes the benefits to the United States generated through the travel and tourism industry;

-Identify critical transportation facilities and corridors that facilitate and support the interstate and interregional transportation of passengers for tourism, commercial, and recreational activities;
+- Identify critical transportation facilities and corridors that facilitate and support the interstate and interregional transportation of passengers for tourism, commercial, and recreational activities;

-Provide for development of measures of condition, safety, and performance for transportation related to travel and tourism;
+- Provide for development of measures of condition, safety, and performance for transportation related to travel and tourism;

-Provide for development of transportation investment, data, and planning tools to assist Federal, State, and local officials in making investment decisions relating to transportation projects that improve travel and tourism; and
+- Provide for development of transportation investment, data, and planning tools to assist Federal, State, and local officials in making investment decisions relating to transportation projects that improve travel and tourism; and

-Address other issues of transportation policy and programs impacting the movement of travelers for tourism and recreational purposes, including by making legislative recommendations.
+- Address other issues of transportation policy and programs impacting the movement of travelers for tourism and recreational purposes, including by making legislative recommendations.

 5. Agency or Official to Whom the Committee Reports.
 NACTTI reports to the Secretary of Transportation.

 6. Support.
 The Office of the Assistant Secretary for Aviation and International Affairs is the Federal sponsor of NACTTI and will furnish support services for its operation.
-NACTTI members will not receive Federal pay or other compensation for their NACTTI service, and are not entitled to reimbursement of their travel expenses.

 7. Estimated Annual Operating Costs and Staff Years.
 The estimated annual direct operating cost of NACTTI is $50,000.
 The estimated annual staff time associated with the operation of NACTTI is 0.25 Full-Time Equivalent (FTE) employee.